Autism Rates are Rising? Why?

 The prevalence of autism has been inching up steadily since the Centers for Disease Control and Prevention began keeping count, and the latest report is no exception.
 Published every two years by the CDC’s Autism and Developmental Disabilities Monitoring Network, the study shows the rates of autism spectrum disorder (ASD) jumped 10% between 2014 and 2016.

-The report does not give a reason for this decades-long climb, but Jeffrey P. Brosco., M.D., Ph.D., a pediatrician at the University of Miami Health System, says there could be several explanations.
+The report does not give a reason for this decades-long climb; but Jeffrey P. Brosco., M.D., Ph.D., an expert in Developmental-Behavioral Pediatrics at the University of Miami Health System, says there could be several explanations.

 What’s more, he believes these alarming numbers may actually signal an opportunity.